 where the new coset element $ \Omega ' = e^{ix'^\mu p_\mu } e^{i\phi '(x')Z} e^{i[\theta '(x')Q + \bar \theta '(x')\bar Q + \lambda '(x')S + \bar \lambda '(x')\bar S]} e^{iu'^\mu (x')K_\mu }. $

-As for the spontaneous symmetry breaking of (super)spacetime, the Nambu-Goldstone fields are those associated with the broken (super)translation operators, and the superfluous Nambu-Goldstone field $u^\mu$ can be eliminated by imposing covariant constraints on the Cartan differential one forms.
+As for the spontaneous symmetry breaking of (super)spacetime, the Nambu--Goldstone fields are those associated with the broken (super)translation operators, and the superfluous Nambu--Goldstone field $u^\mu$ can be eliminated by imposing covariant constraints on the Cartan differential one forms.
 Explicitly, the Cartan one-forms can be expanded with respect to the full generators as follows

 According to Eq.(8), the Cartan one-forms transform as

 By using the differentiation formula for exponent $\exp ( - b)d\exp (b) = \sum\limits_{k = 0}^\infty {\frac{{( - 1)^k }}{{(k + 1)!}}} (ad_b )^k db $, where $ad_b (a) = [b,a] $ is the adjoint operation, we get the following building blocks related to the construction of the effective brane action, which is invariant under $G$ transformations: